 With a clear product idea, the next stage is to focus on product development.
 This involves working closely with design and development teams to create a product that aligns with your initial concept and addresses market demands.
 During this phase, it’s essential to ensure that the product not only meets functional requirements but also aligns with customer satisfaction expectations.

-Using a management tool that tracks project progress and team tasks helps ensure that deadlines are met, resources are used efficiently, and potential roadblocks are identified early.
+Using a project management tool that tracks project progress and team tasks helps ensure that deadlines are met, resources are used efficiently.
+Integrated product roadmaps allow the product team to connect engineering efforts with marketing strategies and planned product launches.
 Consider incorporating agile methodologies to allow product teams to work iteratively, making continuous improvements.

 Step 3: Perfecting the Product Launch